The Bankrate promise

 Compound interest is a powerful force for consumers looking to build their savings.
 Knowing how it works and how often your bank compounds interest can help you make smarter decisions about where to put your money.

 When you add money to a savings account or a similar account, you receive interest based on the amount that you deposited.
 For example, if you deposit $1,000 in an account that pays 1 percent annual interest, you’d earn $10 in interest after a year.

 Thanks to compound interest, in Year Two you’d earn 1 percent on $1,010 — the principal plus the interest, or $10.10 in interest payouts for the year.
 Compound interest accelerates your interest earnings, helping your savings grow more quickly.
-Over time, you’ll earn interest on ever-larger account balances that have grown with the help of interest earned in prior years.
-Over the long term, compound interest can cause your interest earnings to snowball quickly and help you build wealth.
+Over time, you’ll earn interest on ever-larger account balances that have grown with the help of interest earned in prior years, and therefore steadily increase earnings.

-Many savings accounts and money market accounts, as well as investments, pay interest.
+Many savings accounts and money market accounts, as well as investments, pay compound interest.
 As a saver or investor, you receive the interest payments on a set schedule: daily, monthly, quarterly or annually.
 A basic savings account, for example, might compound interest daily, weekly or monthly.
-And compounding means you’ll receive interest on the interest you’ve already earned.

 How does compound interest work?

 The schedule for compounding interest and paying out the interest may differ.
 For example, a savings account may pay interest monthly, but compound it daily.
 Each day, the bank will calculate your interest earnings based on the account balance, plus the interest that you’ve earned that it has not yet paid out.

 The higher the interest rate of an account, and the more frequent the compounding, the more interest you will earn over time.
 The formula for compound interest is:

 To see how the formula works, consider this example: